rhilconsultants/openshift/workshops/Ansible Operator/Exercise-4/Exercise_4.md

 The SDK provides workflows to develop operators in Go, Ansible, or Helm.
 In this tutorial we will be focusing on Ansible.
 The following workflow is for a new Ansible operator:

-  - Create a new operator project using the SDK Command Line Interface(CLI)
+  - Create a new operator project using the SDK Command Line Interface (CLI)
-  - Write the reconciling logic for your object using ansible playbooks and roles
+  - Write the reconciling logic for your object using Ansible playbooks and roles
   - Use the SDK CLI to build and generate the operator deployment manifests
   - Optionally add additional CRD’s using the SDK CLI and repeat steps 2 and 3

-First lets create a project with our new tool We’ll be building a Hello-go Ansible Operator for the remainder of this tutorial :
+First lets create a project with our new tool We’ll be building a Hello-go Ansible Operator for the remainder of this tutorial:
 (Change the user in both places to your username)

     # cd ~/ose-openshift
-    # operator-sdk new ${USER}-hellogo-operator --type=ansible \
-    --api-version=hellogo.example.com/v1alpha1 --kind=${USER^}hellogo

-Now let’s look at the TREE of our new object :

-    # tree ${USER}-hellogo-operator
-    ${USER}-memcached-operator
-    ├── build
-    │   ├── Dockerfile
-    │   └── test-framework
-    │       ├── ansible-test.sh
-    │       └── Dockerfile
-    ├── deploy
-    │   ├── crds
-    │   │   ├── cache_v1alpha1_memcached_crd.yaml
-    │   │   └── cache_v1alpha1_memcached_cr.yaml
-    │   ├── operator.yaml
-    │   ├── role_binding.yaml
-    │   ├── role.yaml
-    │   └── service_account.yaml
+    # mkdir ${USER}-hellogo-operator
+    # cd ${USER}-hellogo-operator
+    # operator-sdk init --plugins=ansible --domain=example.com
+    # operator-sdk create api --group hellogo --version=v1alpha1 --kind=${USER^}hellogo --generate-role

+Now let’s look at the directory structure of our new object:

+    # tree
+    .
+    ├── config
+    │   ├── crd
+    │   │   ├── bases
+    │   │   │   └── hellogo.example.com_michaelhellogoes.yaml
+    │   │   └── kustomization.yaml
+    │   ├── default
+    │   │   ├── kustomization.yaml
+    │   │   └── manager_auth_proxy_patch.yaml
+    │   ├── manager
+    │   │   ├── kustomization.yaml
+    │   │   └── manager.yaml
+    │   ├── prometheus
+    │   │   ├── kustomization.yaml
+    │   │   └── monitor.yaml
+    │   ├── rbac
+    │   │   ├── auth_proxy_client_clusterrole.yaml
+    │   │   ├── auth_proxy_role_binding.yaml
+    │   │   ├── auth_proxy_role.yaml
+    │   │   ├── auth_proxy_service.yaml
+    │   │   ├── kustomization.yaml
+    │   │   ├── leader_election_role_binding.yaml
+    │   │   ├── leader_election_role.yaml
+    │   │   ├── michaelhellogo_editor_role.yaml
+    │   │   ├── michaelhellogo_viewer_role.yaml
+    │   │   ├── role_binding.yaml
+    │   │   └── role.yaml
+    │   ├── samples
+    │   │   ├── hellogo_v1alpha1_michaelhellogo.yaml
+    │   │   └── kustomization.yaml
+    │   ├── scorecard
+    │   │   ├── bases
+    │   │   │   └── config.yaml
+    │   │   ├── kustomization.yaml
+    │   │   └── patches
+    │   │       ├── basic.config.yaml
+    │   │       └── olm.config.yaml
+    │   └── testing
+    │       ├── debug_logs_patch.yaml
+    │       ├── kustomization.yaml
+    │       ├── manager_image.yaml
+    │       └── pull_policy
+    │           ├── Always.yaml
+    │           ├── IfNotPresent.yaml
+    │           └── Never.yaml
+    ├── Dockerfile
+    ├── Makefile
     ├── molecule
     │   ├── default
+    │   │   ├── converge.yml
+    │   │   ├── create.yml
+    │   │   ├── destroy.yml
-    │   │   ├── asserts.yml
+    │   │   ├── kustomize.yml
     │   │   ├── molecule.yml
-    │   │   ├── playbook.yml
-    │   │   └── prepare.yml
+    │   │   ├── prepare.yml
-    │   ├── test-cluster
+    │   │   ├── tasks
-    │   │   ├── molecule.yml
+    │   │   │   └── michaelhellogo_test.yml
-    │   │   └── playbook.yml
+    │   │   └── verify.yml
-    │   └── test-local
+    │   └── kind
+    │       ├── converge.yml
-    │       ├── molecule.yml
+    │       ├── create.yml
-    │       ├── playbook.yml
+    │       ├── destroy.yml
-    │       └── prepare.yml
+    │       └── molecule.yml
+    ├── playbooks
+    ├── PROJECT
+    ├── requirements.yml
     ├── roles
-    │   └── memcached
+    │   └── michaelhellogo
     │       ├── defaults
     │       │   └── main.yml
     │       ├── files
     │       ├── handlers
     │       │   └── main.yml
     │       ├── meta
     │       │   └── main.yml
     │       ├── README.md
     │       ├── tasks
     │       │   └── main.yml
     │       ├── templates
     │       └── vars
     │           └── main.yml
     └── watches.yaml

-17 directories, 25 files
+    27 directories, 54 files

-Now let’s change the directory :

-    # cd ${USER}-hellogo-operator

-To test the operator we will use another user named {USER}-client on OpenShift in order to test our deployment by consuming the hello-go service from it and not through the ansible playbook.
+To test the operator we will use another user named {USER}-client on OpenShift in order to test our deployment by consuming the hello-go service from it and not through the Ansible playbook.

 ## Building the Ansible Role

-Now that the Skeleton is set we can take the role from Exercise number 3 and apply if through the Operator.
+Now that the skeleton files have been created, we can take the role from Exercise number 3 and apply if through the Operator.

-First let’s take the templates  file from our previous exercise:And change the name to : '{{ meta.name }}-hellogo'
+First let’s take the templates file from our previous exercise and change the name to: '{{ ansible_operator_meta.name }}-hellogo'

-    # cat ~/ose-openshift/roles/Hello-go-role/templates/hello-go-deployment.yml.j2 \
-    | sed "s/hellogo-pod/\'\{\{\ meta\.name\ \}\}-hellogo\'/"\
+    # sed "s/hellogo-pod/\'\{\{\ ansible_operator_meta\.name\ \}\}-hellogo\'/" \
+        ~/ose-openshift/roles/Hello-go-role/templates/hello-go-deployment.yml.j2 \
         > roles/${USER}hellogo/templates/hello-go-deployment.yml.j2

-Now we can copy the tasks main.yml from our previous exercise and remove the ‘state’s section sense we will always want it as present and change the namespace to be read from the metadata and not pre defined  :
+Now we will copy the task's main.yml from our previous exercise and remove the ‘state’ section as we will always want it as **present**.
+We will also change the namespace value to be read from the metadata so that it is not hard-coded:

-    # cat ~/ose-openshift/roles/Hello-go-role/tasks/main.yml \
-    | sed "s/project-${USER}/\'\{\{\ meta\.namespace\ \}\}\'/" \
+    # sed -e "s/namespace:.*/namespace: \'\{\{\ ansible_operator_meta\.namespace\ \}\}\'/" \
+        -e "/state:/d" ~/ose-openshift.bad/roles/Hello-go-role/tasks/main.yml \
-    | grep -v 'state:' > roles/${USER}hellogo/tasks/main.yml
+        > roles/${USER}hellogo/tasks/main.yml

-Update the defaults main.yml file :

-For the last act we would want to update the default:
+For the last step is to update the default values:

     # cat > roles/${USER}hellogo/defaults/main.yml << EOF
     ---